AbdullahAlJobaer/DOMprojects/README.md

 # DOMprojects
-Created DOM projects for what I've learned in JS so far.
+Created DOM projects from what I've learned in JS so far.